canonical/ubuntu.com/templates/kubernetes/docs/auth.md

 ### Managing users with an external service

-**Charmed Kubernetes** also supports external services for user authentication:
+The **Charmed Kubernetes** webhook authenticator will first check local tokens followed by Kubernetes secrets to authenticate a request.
+When present, the following external services may also be used to process requests:

 - **AWS IAM**: IAM credentials can be used for authentication and authorisation on your Charmed Kubernetes cluster, even if the cluster is not hosted on AWS.